-The SnoreRx fits completely inside of the mouth and feature a large air hole at the front of the mouthpiece which allows mouth breathers to inhale and exhale while wearing the device.
+The SnoreRx fits completely inside of the mouth and features a large air hole at the front of the mouthpiece which allows mouth breathers to inhale and exhale while wearing the device.

 Due to its design, the GMSS will not allow air to pass in and out.

-This feature alone will often be a determining factor when it come to making a decision.
+This feature alone will often be a determining factor when it comes to making a decision.
 The best way to determine whether or not a breather port is necessary is to ask your bed partner if your snoring is coming primarily from your nose or mouth.
-If you are snoring exclusively though your mouth then a breather port will likely be a necessity.
+If you are snoring exclusively through your mouth then a breather port will likely be a necessity.

 While you may find contradicting claims from customers online about one product working better than the other, medical research suggests that both types can effectively control snoring.
 Personally, I’ve had success controlling my own snoring using both products.